webpro/reveal-md/CONTRIBUTING.md

 Pull requests are welcome!
 Please keep the following in mind:

 - See below for instructions on how to set up the project on your machine.
-- To match the existing code styling, use `npm run prettier` before committing code.
+- To match the existing code styling, use `npm run format` before committing code.
 - Make sure the tests pass (run `npm test`).
 Your changes probably deserve new tests as well.
 - Remember that this project is cross-platform compatible (macOS, Windows, Linux), and that it runs in different versions of Node.